Accountants Confidence Index -- May 2015

 In April, the Accountants Confidence Index gave back the gains it made in March, dropping two points to almost exactly the same level as in February.
 Both the short-term and mid-term ACIs were affected, though it's worth noting that both remain over the 50-mark that separates expectations of growth from expectations of contraction.

-The ACI, created in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 6-Month ACI reading for this month hovered just above 50, which is the divider between growth and contraction, but the 3-Month ACI reading stayed in negative territory, which it hit in April.
-The 3-Month ACI came in at 49.06, down from 49.92, while the 6-Month ACI hit 50.96, down from 51.30.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 51.18, off from last month's 53.71.
+The 6-Month ACI, meanwhile, hit 53.93, from last month's 56.21.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.